sftcd/happykey/README.md

 ## Recent Changes

+- 20210816: a pile of cosmetic checks to stick to 80-char line lengths (for OpenSSL style points:-)

+- 20210816: added ``hpke_expansion`` allowing caller to know the
+  ciphertext length, they'll see for a given plaintext length (basically 16 more octets for an aead tag:-) which is needed for ECH draft-13.

 - 20210310: Surprisingly easy update to draft-08 and the (hopefully) final test vectors and version label.
 The Makefile defines the "DRAFT_08" symbol which causes the runtime to use the "HPKE-v1" label and to